mattsimoessilva/MenuExpress/README.md

 ## Contributing

-Contributions to the Mobile Order Automation System are welcome!
+Contributions to MenuExpress are welcome!
 If you find any issues or have feature suggestions, please feel free to submit pull requests or open issues on the repository.

 ## License